ubc-stat-grad/ubc-stat-grad.github.io/van-eeden.markdown

 Dr. van Eeden was a mathematical statistician who made foundational contributions to estimation in restricted parameter spaces and nonparametric statistics.

+The van Eeden fund is used to support many other activities on top of the student-invited speaker talk, such as inviting visiting professors for a week or more;
+organizing statistics summer schools;
+and giving out admissions awards to promising graduate students.

 See the [department's webpage](https://www.stat.ubc.ca/constance-van-eeden-fund) to learn more!